paladp/cs203-S2019-assessment/assessment.md

     including reasoning and justification of why certain methods or approaches were taken
 * Programming styles
-  * N = Programming style is not set
+  * N = Programming style is not specified
   * I = No clear programming style but has some structured style
-  * A = At least one programming style utilized clearly
+  * A = At least one programming style used clearly
   * G = Most code conforms to predefined styles
   * E = All code conforms to predefined styles and well documented
 * Managing software complexity
   * N = No complexity management techniques utilized
-  * I = Code is non-obvious and complex
+  * I = Code is frequently non-obvious and complex
-  * A = Basic code management is utilized, such as code simplification or encapsulation
+  * A = Basic code management is used, such as code simplification or encapsulation
-  * G = Most code is well managed using code complexity management techniques
+  * G = Most code is managed using code complexity management techniques such as continous process
-  * E = All code utilizes many complexity reduction techniques, such as modular design
+  * E = All code effecitively utilizes many complexity reduction techniques such as modular design
 * Mitigating software risk
   * N = No risk identified
   * I = Minimal risks identified